Java I/O | I/O Streams in Java

 Input Streams

-As we know input source consists of data that needs to be read in order to extract information from it.
-Input Streams help us to read data from the input source.
-It is an abstract class that provides a programming interface for all input streams.
+As we know, an input source consists of data that needs to be read in order to extract information from it.
+Input Streams help us read data from the input source.
+They are an abstract class that provides a programming interface for all input streams.

-Input streams are opened implicitly as soon as it is created.
-To close the input stream, we use a close() method on the source object.
+Input streams are opened implicitly as soon as they are created.
+We use a close() method on the source object to close the input stream.

 Output Streams

-The output of the executed program has to be stored in a file for further use.
-Output streams help us to write data to a output source(may be file).
-Similarly like input streams output streams are also abstract classes that provides a programming interface for all output streams.
+The executed program's output must be stored in a file for further use.
+Output streams help us write data to an output source(such as a file).
+Similarly to input streams, output streams are abstract classes that provide a programming interface for all output streams.

-The output stream is opened as soon as it is created and explicitly closed by using the close() method.
+The output stream is opened as soon as it is created and explicitly closed using the "close() "method.

 Error Streams

 Error streams are the same as output streams.
-In some ide’s error is displayed in different colors (other than the color of output color).
+In some ide’s, the error is displayed in different colors (other than the color of the output color).
 It gives output on the console the same as output streams.

 Why We Need IO Streams in Java?

-In day-to-day work, we do not enter the input into the programs manually.
-Also, the result of the program needs to be stored somewhere for further use.
+In daily work, we do not enter input into programs manually.
+Also, the program's result needs to be stored somewhere for further use.

-So, IO streams in Java provide us with input and output streams that help us to extract data from the files and write the data into the files.
+So, Java IO streams provide input and output streams that help us extract data from files and write the data into them.
 Normally, we can create, delete, and edit files using Java.io.

 Types of Streams in Java